kmcclendon56/Project-2/README.md

 * Bootstrap

 ## How To Use App
 #### First, log in with your Google email.
 Then, press Add New Journey and fill out the form.
-After, you can look at all the journeys you have added by pressing
+After, you can look at all the journeys you have added by pressing Journeys.
+You can then add, edit, and delete a blog post.
 ## Deployment Link
 https://expectedjourney.herokuapp.com/
 ## Future Improvements